Roxana: The Fortunate Mistress: Plot summary

 Roxana sets herself up in Pall Mall, invests her money, and becomes a great hostess in England where she becomes famous for her parties and the Turkish dress she wears and the Turkish dance the slave taught her.
 This exotic display earns her the name of Roxana (prior to this moment, Roxana is never named, we only know she is called Roxana through this incident, but that her true name is Susan, according to a comment she makes later about her daughter.)
 She quickly gains a lot of attention, and a three-year gap is announced, and implies she even became mistress to the King, who saw her at one of her parties.
 Following this she becomes an old man's mistress, which she becomes quickly sick of.
-Her reputation as a mistress and a whore tires her, and she wishes to lead a more simple life.
+Her reputation as a mistress and a whore tires her, and she wishes to lead a simpler life.

 Roxana moves to the outskirts of London and takes board in a Quaker woman's house, with whom she quickly becomes friends.
 This modest house allows her to become a new person and hide from those who may want to harm her.
 One day she comes across the Dutch merchant who had helped her return to England, and marriage is envisaged.
 Roxana finally relents on her wish to remain independent and they marry.
 Hoping to avoid the children from her first marriage should they come looking for her, she moves to Holland with the Dutch merchant where she becomes a countess to her great pleasure.

 However, her new life is threatened by the reappearance of her oldest daughter, Susan (which Roxana admits to be named after her, unveiling possibly her true name).
 Susan's motives to have her mother recognize her as her daughter are unclear.
 Nevertheless, Roxana feels threatened, and Amy proposes to murder her.
 The novel ends on ambiguity as to whether Amy actually kills Susan.
 Roxana only laments the crime that has tainted her life, strongly suggesting Susan was murdered for Roxana to retain her status and reputation.

 The text ends on an "unfinished" note, with Roxana living in wealth with her husband in Holland, but assuring the reader that events eventually bring her low and she repents for her actions and experiences a downturn in fortune.